MSW Remote Support

 - Politics 218 Statistics for Political Analysis – Political Science Research Methods by Johnson

-- Psych 218 Statistics – Psych 218 Coursepack Binder plus Tabs.
-Please contact Prof. Boucher with questions.
+- Psych 218 Statistics – Please contact Prof. Boucher for access to digital Psych 218 Coursepack.

-- Soc 206 Thinking Sociologically with Numbers – Naked Statistics (P) by Wheelan & Social Statistics (2nd edition) by Linneman
+- Soc 206 Thinking Sociologically with Numbers – Naked Statistics (P) by Wheelan & Social Statistics (2nd ed.) by Linneman

 Meet Our Peer Tutors